CLICK ON THE VIDEO TO TOGGLE AUDIO ON/OFF

-Depending on the pattern, it may or may not have a customizable colors.
+Depending on the pattern, it may or may not have customizable colors.
 For instance, the Patriot Pattern that uses specific colors is, by default, not customizable.
 On the other hand, the Solid Color + Boost pattern’s colors are customizable and are annotated at the top of the text file accordingly.
 Most patterns allow for customizations via a small widget where you can pick your color via a color picker.
 Please note the caveats of picking such colors through a color picker.
 Namely, color picked colors will only work when editing a pattern.
 Selecting such a pattern directly from the main Pattern Selection view will not take such customizations into account.
-If you wish to make such customizations work from the main Pattern Selection view, you will want to go to the “Edit Pattern” view, enable the “Vars Watch” option and observe changes to the color values (typically outBlue, outGreen, and outRed) make by the color picker widget and then edit the pattern variable values in the editor to match those.
+If you wish to make such customizations work from the main Pattern Selection view, you will want to go to the “Edit Pattern” view, enable the “Vars Watch” option, and observe changes to the color values (typically outBlue, outGreen, and outRed) made by the color picker widget, and then edit the pattern variable values in the editor to match those.
 Finally, don’t forget to save the pattern once done editing.

 When I restart the car, will the LEDfoot remember my previously selected pattern?

 Yes.
 As long as you have saved your pattern, the LEDfoot will restart with your last selected saved pattern.

 How can I safely edit a pattern?

 Simply click on the “clone” button and save it under a different name.
 Then, if you end-up breaking the code or corrupting the pattern, you can always re-clone another copy.

 I tried to edit a pattern and it somehow got corrupted and forgot to backup the original one.
 How do I restore the original?

 You can simply re-download the latest collection of patterns specially designed for the LEDfoot using the pattern section of this page, and then copy and paste the relevant pattern.